Gaurav-Kumar-Soni/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

-A simple text-based tic-tac-toe game where two players can play against each other , written in C++.
+A simple text-based tic-tac-toe game where two players can play against each other.
 The game is played on a 3x3 grid, and the objective is to get three of your symbols in a row, either horizontally, vertically, or diagonally.

 ## Getting Started

 This program is written in C++ and requires a C++ compiler to run.
 The code is intended to be run in the terminal.

-### Prerequisites

-You need to have a C++ compiler installed on your local machine.

 ### Installation